Oink70/Bootstrap/README.md

 If no command line argument is entered, the script will exit.

 ## ToDo:
+ - Put in unified method for folder names, adhering to PBaaS standards.
  - Add option to verify the last x blocks if reindex and resync is inactive.
  - Add in manner of sync (full sync from 0, reindex, or continued where it left of) on the web page.
  - make the sleep periods conditional, based on the wait reason.